Parking for people with a disability

-We strongly recommend that you only apply for a Blue Badge from here or another .gov.uk website.
-Other sources may cost more and may be fraudulent.
+We strongly recommend that you only apply for a Blue Badge from our website or another Gov.uk website.
+Please be aware that other websites may charge you for the application of the badge as well as the cost of the badge.

 Qualifying for a Blue Badge in Cheshire East